karthik8239/webscrapper/README.md

 - **`script.sh`**: Script for creating and pushing the Docker image to the AWS ECR container registry.

-- **`setup_aws.sh`**: Script for setting up AWS credentials required to run the scraper data in the Docker container.
+- **`setup_aws.sh`**: Script for setting up AWS credentials required to run the scrapped data in the Docker container.

 ## Execution in Local steps: